Lighthouses of the Northern Mariana Islands

 - Tinian (1930s).
 This was an 11 m (36 ft) square concrete tower.
-A photo and a smaller version of the same photo are available, but clouds block Google's satellite view of the location, about 2 km (1.2 mi) south of the Sunharon waterfront.
-As far as I know, nothing survives of this lighthouse: but we need a report from a visitor!
+A photo and a smaller version of the same photo are available, but nothing is seen in Google's satellite view of the location, about 2 km (1.2 mi) south of the Sunharon waterfront.
+As far as we know, nothing survives of this lighthouse: but we need a report from a visitor!

 Notable faux lighthouses:

 Adjoining pages: North: Nanpō Islands | South: Guam

 | Ratings key

 Posted August 28, 2005.
 Checked and revised September 2, 2014.

 Lighthouses: 1.
 Site copyright 2014 Russ Rowlett and the University of North